 The series should definitely encourage further research and discussion about Anne Lister’s milieu, life and lifestyle.
-But although Anne’s gender-bending persona, as inhabited with fearsome energy by actress Suranne Jones, sets each episode afire, the nervously compliant object of her affection, young Ann Walker, soon grows tiresome and hardly worthy of Lister’s ardor.
+But although Anne’s gender-bending persona, as inhabited with fearsome energy by brilliant actress Suranne Jones, sets each episode afire, the nervously compliant object of her affection, young Ann Walker (lovely Sophie Rundle), initially grows tiresome and hardly worthy of Lister’s ardor.

-There are also a host of colorful, underused marginal characters with great potential here: her fussy spinster sister, Marian; her wise elderly aunt and deaf, no-nonsense dad, as well as comical servants, faithful and fearsome tenant farmers, and sleazy Trumpian coal magnates.
-All have their moments, but not enough of them to enliven the saga of Lister’s romantic pursuit of wishy-washy Miss Walker.
+There are also a host of colorful marginal characters with great potential here: her fussy spinster sister, Marian; her supportive elderly aunt and no-nonsense dad; as well as comical servants, faithful and fearsome tenant farmers; and sleazy Trumpian coal magnates.
+All have their moments, and they do much to enliven the saga of Lister’s pursuit of conflicted Miss Walker.

 Episode One of Gentleman Jack– “I was just passing”– debuts on HBO tonight, Monday, April 22, 2019, 10:00 – 11:00 p.m.
 ET/PT.
 (Episodes 2-8, follow on successive Mondays in May and June.)

-Check for additional HBO playdates in your region in the days and weeks ahead, and the film’s availability on HBO NOW, HBO GO, HBO On Demand, affiliate streaming platforms and DVD.
-Gentleman Jack is also scheduled to premiere concurrently on the BBC on April 22, 2019. –Judith Trojan
+Check for additional HBO play dates in your region in the days and weeks ahead, and the film’s availability on DVD, HBO On Demand and streaming via HBO Max.